 Doing the groundwork is the first step to understanding your needs and limitations.
 And while this may be a somewhat uninspiring starting point, it will save the pain of finding the space of your dreams only to discover that your budget only stretches to the stationery cupboard.

 To do this, we recommend looking at current headcount before examining your future hiring targets.
-From here, you can calculate how much space you need (100 sq ft for a one person desk or 50 sq ft per team member is commonly used as a benchmark for city centre locations).
+From here, you can calculate how much space you need (100 sq ft for a one-person desk or 50 sq ft per team member is commonly used as a benchmark for city centre locations).
 And if you haven’t identified a budget yet, now’s the time!

 For some, this exercise may highlight that renting a standalone commercial space is a leap too far.
 In this case shared coworking spaces can be a low-cost, high flexibility option, whilst enabling you to forge new connections with other growing businesses.

 Others might decide that paying more for the benefits of a serviced office suits them – but the only way you’ll know is by doing the legwork upfront.
 Our convenient serviced office pricing tool helps you calculate the cost of renting private serviced offices and coworking spaces in London & the UK.

 2) The L Word: Location